malemalice/rakutak-db-checker/prd.md

   - Descriptive docstrings and filenames.
 - Comprehensive logging system:
   - Clean console output for user experience
+  - Detailed file logging with `loguru` for debugging
+  - Row-by-row mismatch analysis for hash validation
   - Structured logging for machine processing.
   - Human-readable logs for debugging.
   - Log rotation and retention policies.